Judge strikes down flavored vaping ban in NYS

 ALBANY, N.Y.
 (WTEN) – A State Supreme Court Judge has denied the State’s proposed ban on flavored vaping products and flavored e-cigarettes in New York.

-In September, Governor Cuomo signed an executive order to ban flavored vape products in New York.
+In September, Gov. Andrew Cuomo signed an executive order to ban flavored vape products in New York.

 According to court documents, shortly after the emergency regulation was adopted, the “Vapor Technology Association” and other corporations involved in manufacturing and selling e-liquids sought an injunction to keep the state from enforcing the order.